genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    untranslated region).
 For example, you may consider each exon as a feature in order to check for alternative splicing.
 By default, the "gene-id" will be used as a feature identifier. (default: exon)
-2. **Rule for overlaps** option dictates how mapped reads that overlap genomic features will be treated.
+2. The **Rule for overlaps** option dictates how mapped reads that overlap genomic features will be treated.
 There are three overlap resolution modes: union, strict-intersection, and non-empty intersection. (default: union)